Snowflake-Labs/schemachange/README.md

 -r SNOWFLAKE_ROLE, --snowflake-role SNOWFLAKE_ROLE | The name of the role to use -w SNOWFLAKE_WAREHOUSE, --snowflake-warehouse SNOWFLAKE_WAREHOUSE | The name of the default warehouse to use.
 Can be overridden in the change scripts.
 -d SNOWFLAKE_DATABASE, --snowflake-database SNOWFLAKE_DATABASE | The name of the default database to use.
 Can be overridden in the change scripts.
+-s SNOWFLAKE_SCHEMA, --snowflake-schema SNOWFLAKE_SCHEMA The name of the default schema to use.
+Can be overridden in the change scripts.
 -c CHANGE_HISTORY_TABLE, --change-history-table CHANGE_HISTORY_TABLE | Used to override the default name of the change history table (which is METADATA.SCHEMACHANGE.CHANGE_HISTORY)
 --vars VARS | Define values for the variables to replaced in change scripts, given in JSON format (e.g. '{"variable1": "value1", "variable2": "value2"}')
 --create-change-history-table | Create the change history table if it does not exist.
 The default is 'False'.
+--change-history-table-use-default-db-conn | Use default database and schema to create the change history table into.
 -ac, --autocommit | Enable autocommit feature for DML commands.
 The default is 'False'.
 -v, --verbose | Display verbose debugging details during execution.
 The default is 'False'.
 --dry-run | Run schemachange in dry run mode.
 The default is 'False'.